Try These Great Foods for Gout

-In addition to eating a healthy diet, it is essential that people who have gout drink plenty of water in order to dissolve and flush out uric acid crystals.
+In addition to eating a healthy diet, people who have gout must drink plenty of water to dissolve and flush out uric acid crystals.

 Through implementing a healthy eating plan, over time you may no longer need medication for acute flare-ups.
 If flare-ups should occur, they are likely to be less painful and debilitating.
 Joint health may be maintained and deformity will be less likely to occur if a proper diet is maintained.

-A number of fruits and herbs are especially beneficial in the treatment and prevention of gout while promoting the health of the entire body as well.
+Several fruits and herbs are especially beneficial in the treatment and prevention of gout while promoting the health of the entire body.

 Research indicates that cherries offer many healing benefits for people who suffer from gout.
 Since cherries possess a very alkaline pH, they neutralize uric acid – the pain-producing crystals are unable to form readily within joints.
 In addition, cherries contain rich supplies of plant-based compounds called phytochemicals.
 The phytochemicals in cherries reduce inflammation and support healing.